AIR-THU/StyleDrive/README.md

 ## News

+- **` Nov.
+7th, 2025`:** StyleDrive is accepted to AAAI 2026 and will be presented in an oral session.
 - **` Aug.
 5th, 2025`:** We update the [Arxiv paper](https://arxiv.org/abs/2506.23982) with more experimental results, and supply more demos in the [Project Homepage](https://styledrive.github.io/).
 - **` Jul.
 1st, 2025`:** We release the initial version of code and weight (except for WoTE-Style model), along with documentation and training/evaluation scripts.
 - **` Jun.
 30th, 2025`:** We released our paper on [Arxiv](https://arxiv.org/abs/2506.23982).
 Code/Models are coming soon.
 Please stay tuned! ☕️